 The TSO provides system services (ancillary services) in Finland.
-Technical properties of system services are presented in more detail in Chapter 5.1 (TSO and security of supply issues).
+Technical properties of system services are presented in more detail in Section 5.1.5.

 As far as the power reserves are concerned, the TSO's goal is to make sure that sufficient volume of reserves is maintained continuously in Finland in cost-efficient manner and in accordance with the system operation agreement signed between the Nordic transmission system operators.